-Magic truffles are related to the more well-known hallucinogen, magic mushrooms.
-While they both belong to the same species of psychoactive fungi, magic truffles are simply at a different stage of fungal development than magic mushrooms.
-Truffles are a dormant form of fungus, known as sclerotia, that store resources in a hardened mass until the environment is suitable for the growth of mushrooms.
+Psychedelic truffles, also known as truffles containing psilocybin, are a class of psychoactive fungus containing the psychedelic molecules psilocybin and psilocin.
+They are related to the more well-known psychedelic, "magic" mushrooms.
+While they both belong to the same species of psychoactive fungi, truffles are simply at a different stage of fungal development than mushrooms.
+Truffles are a dormant form of fungus, known as sclerotia, that store food reserves in a hardened mass until the environment is suitable for the growth of mushrooms.

-Magic truffles are the transformational substances used at the Synthesis retreat in Amsterdam, due to their legal status and powerful psychedelic effects.
+Truffles containing psilocybin are the transformational substances used at the Synthesis retreat in Amsterdam, due to their legal status and powerful psychedelic effects.

 Not all truffles are psychedelic.
 Of the hundreds of species of fungi that produce truffles, fewer than a dozen also have psychedelic properties.

 Some non-psychoactive truffles are a culinary delicacy: but the few species that are actually tasty are also very hard to farm, and have to be searched for in the wild.
 Often pigs or dogs are used to sniff them out, and a large truffle can sell for thousands of dollars.

 Psychedelic truffles are easier to grow and harvest than culinary truffles.
 Unlike culinary truffles, which are delicate and require very specific environmental conditions to grow, psychedelic truffles can be farmed and harvested in artificial environments.

 Several species of truffles are psychoactive.
 That is, they contain the psychoactive molecule psilocybin.
 These psychoactive truffles are known as magic truffles, or psychedelic truffles.
 The known species of psychoactive truffles include Psilocybe tampanensis, Psilocybe mexicana, Psilocybe atlantis and Psilocybe galindoii.